About

 Amy Tress

-Violinist Amy Tress is a chamber musician and recording artist whose work encompasses a wide variety of classical and contemporary music.
+Violinist Amy Tress is a chamber musician and recording artist whose wide-ranging work stretches fluidly across classical and contemporary genres.
 A ‘brilliantly adaptable’ player (The Strad), she has been described as performing ‘poetically’ (The Arts Desk) and with ‘demonstrative charm’ (The Scotsman).
 Alongside her role as first violinist of the Solem Quartet, she records frequently for film and TV, from major franchises like Marvel Studios and “The Matrix” to soundtracks by Radiohead guitarist Jonny Greenwood, with whom she has also appeared in recital.

-Amy has collaborated with leading living composers such as Thomas Adès, Anna Meredith and Edmund Finnis, and appeared as soloist with orchestras such as the National Symphony Orchestra (Ireland).
-Her solo and chamber performances have taken her to major venues across Europe, Asia and the USA.
-She has worked with many of the UK’s finest chamber orchestras and contemporary music groups, including London Sinfonietta, Britten Sinfonia, 12 Ensemble, Manchester Camerata, Riot Ensemble and London Contemporary Orchestra.
-Her live and recorded solo and chamber music performances are broadcast regularly on BBC Radio 3.
+Amy regularly works with many of the UK’s finest chamber orchestras and contemporary music groups, including London Sinfonietta, Explore Ensemble, United Strings of Europe, Britten Sinfonia, 12 Ensemble, Manchester Camerata, Riot Ensemble and London Contemporary Orchestra, many of whom she has been invited as guest principal.
+She has collaborated with leading living composers such as Thomas Adès, Anna Meredith and Edmund Finnis, and appeared as soloist with orchestras such as the National Symphony Orchestra (Ireland).
+Her solo and chamber performances have taken her to major venues across Europe, Asia and the USA, and her recordings are broadcast regularly on BBC Radio 3.

-Amy studied Music at Christ Church, Oxford, where she won the Gibbs Prize for the highest First Class Music degree, and subsequently the Royal College of Music.
+Amy studied Music at Christ Church, Oxford, where she was awarded the Gibbs Prize for the highest First Class Music degree, and subsequently the Royal College of Music, where she won a number of performance prizes.
 She teaches at the Royal College of Music Junior Department and since 2014 has directed La Mariette Junior Masterclasses in France.

 More >